***In-Person Workshops Happening!! – subscribe to newsletter below to stay in the loop!!***

 - open your creative juices to different ways of approaching the body and learn new ways of using your own body effortlessly and effectively

 Thai Inspired Techniques Translated for the Table.
-Lower Body & Upper Body.
+Upper Body & Lower Body.
 Attend one or both days.
-Saturday, September 25 & Saturday, October 2, 2021.
-Tuition: Early Bird = $170 for one day/ $340 for both days.
-East West College of the Healing Arts, Portland, OR, CE 15 hours/ 7.5 CE hours each day.
-Register through EWC: https://www.eastwestcollege.com
+Saturdays, May 6 & May 20.
+East West College of the Healing Arts, Portland, OR, 15 CE hours/ 7.5 CE hours each day.
+Registration will be through East West College of the Healing Arts

-Body Mechanics and Self-Care for the Thai Bodywork Practitioner
+Body Mechanics and Self-Care for the Mat-based Bodywork Practitioner

 In this class we will explore the anatomical concepts behind what make our body mechanics efficient allowing us to stay happy in our bodies and direct our focus where it belongs; sensing, feeling, balancing lom in the bodies of our recipients.
 We will practice stabilizing/ mobilizing exercises as well as self-massage ideas that we can add to our own self-care rituals which will help to support our bodies while we care for others.